SEIR-0911/project_2/README.md

 Another piece of advice:  If you choose to develop an app that has the concept of a shopping cart (eCommerce app), do not attempt to implement the actual payment functionality.
 Plus, here's a hint in regards to the data model: a "cart" is simply an "order" that has yet to be paid - in other words, you would only need an `Order` model vs. both `Order` & `Cart` models.

 ---
+## Asking For Help

+-  Students will have 5 Tokens to redeem for Help Sessions from Monday 10/16 to Thursday 10/19
+-  Each token will get 20 minutes of 1 on 1 help time

+---
 ## Plagiarism

 - don't do it.